MihanEntalpo/php_helpers/imagehash/README.md

 # ImageHash is a class, that creates and compares short image hashes

-It could be used to find almost duplicate images (with changed size, of file format)
+It could be used to *fastly* find almost duplicate images (with changed size, or file format)

 *Requirements:*